NunoSempere/nunomark/README.md

 # nunomark

 A simple markdown to html compiler.
-Its architecture is a series of passes, character by character, or line by line.
-I wrote it because I thought it might be fun (it was).
+Its architecture is mostly a series of passes, character by character, or line by line.
+I wrote it because I thought it might be fun (it was!).

 ## Roadmap